CFC-Servers/gm_gangbox/README.md

 ---

 ### File Finding
-If you ever need to find certain files by name, the asynchronous **`gb.Grep`** function is the tool for you.
+If you ever need to find certain files by name, the asynchronous **`gb.Find`** function is the tool for you.

 https://github.com/CFC-Servers/gm_gangbox/assets/7936439/0e71a36a-daca-4b8e-8756-c564a0506787